-- re-circulating the Guidelines on Energy Conservation to remind our staff of energy saving practices including switching off unnecessary lightings, air-conditioning and equipment when not in use; - displaying energy saving stickers at conspicuous places in the offices to enhance staff awareness on energy conservation; - standardizing the indoor temperature setting of all air-conditioned offices and venues to conform with Government standard of 25.5°C, except otherwise approved by our Green Manager based on technical and operational considerations; - shading sun-exposed windows to prevent solar heat gain and keeping exterior doors / windows closed as much as possible to prevent leakage of conditioned air; - encouraging staff to use staircases for inter-floor traffic; - de-lamping in over-illuminated areas and utilizing natural light; - designating staff to conduct regular green checks in office; - using energy-saving lightings in our office and facilities as a norm.
-We also promote the use of energy saving bulbs instead of tungsten light bulbs by stall owners in our markets and cooked food centres: - holding regular discussions with EMSD staff to identify energy saving opportunities; and - inviting EMSD to conduct energy audits and adopting relevant measures such as replacing conventional ballasts with electronic ballasts and conducting illumination reviews as recommended by EMSD.
-In the year, we visited the relevent venues to check the progress on the implementation of energy audits, and were pleased to note that good housekeeping practices had been generally adopted in the venues.
+- re-circulating the Guidelines on Energy Conservation to remind our staff of energy saving practices including switching off unnecessary lightings, air-conditioning and equipment when not in use; - displaying energy saving stickers at conspicuous places in the offices to enhance staff awareness on energy conservation; - standardizing the indoor temperature setting of all air-conditioned offices and venues to conform with Government standard of 25.5°C, except otherwise approved by our Green Manager based on technical and operational considerations; - shading sun-exposed windows to prevent solar heat gain and keeping exterior doors / windows closed as much as possible to prevent leakage of conditioned air; - encouraging staff to use staircases instead of lifts for inter-floor traffic; - de-lamping in areas if over-illuminated and utilizing natural light as far as practicable;

+- designating staff to conduct regular green checks in office; - using energy-saving lightings in our offices and facilities as a norm.
+We also promote the use of energy saving bulbs instead of tungsten light bulbs by stall owners in our markets and cooked food centres; - holding regular discussions with EMSD staff to identify energy saving opportunities; and - inviting EMSD to conduct energy audits and adopting relevant measures such as replacing conventional ballasts with electronic ballasts and conducting illumination reviews as recommended by EMSD.